 May 29: Call for Nominations closes

 May 31: All nominees are notified with material submission deadlines

 June 14: Deadline for receipt of nomination acceptance forms from all potential candidates

 June 17-21: NEC to review materials for interview finalists

 - August 1: Slate Announced

 - August 31: Deadline for renewing membership to be eligible to vote

 - October 4: AFA Executive Board Announced

-Nominations are open for the 2020 AFA Board of Directors and 2020 Nominations & Elections Committee.
-The Call for Nominations will close on May 29.
-Nominees will then be notified and invited to submit materials for consideration by the Nominations & Elections Committee.
+Nominations are now closed for the 2020 AFA Board of Directors and 2020 Nominations & Elections Committee.
+Nominees will be notified and invited to submit materials for consideration by the Nominations & Elections Committee.

 Per the AFA Bylaws, Professional, Graduate, Affiliate, or Emeritus members that have been a member of AFA for a minimum of three (3) years prior to nomination are eligible to run for the Board of Directors.
 If you have questions, please contact Monica Miranda, NEC Chair.